fbpx

 While this gap is not specific to any industry, it is experienced more acutely in professions such as IT and accounting; professions that pride themselves on their ‘hard skills’.
 In today’s workplace, technology professionals at all levels are expected to be well-equipped with core “soft skills”.
 In fact, The Tech Talent Employer Collaborative, under the auspices of The Northern Virginia Technology Council, has acknowledged that IT, programmer, and developer positions are no longer back room, closed door roles.
 These technology professionals are expected to contribute to cross-functional working groups using skills of effective communication, emotional intelligence, problem solving, project management, and relationship management.

-The “soft skills” gap becomes apparent when IT professionals are hired for their technical knowledge, skills and abilities and then very soon after are labeled as “poor hires”, sometimes being fired within months of being hired.
+The “soft skills” gap becomes apparent when IT professionals are hired for their technical knowledge, skills and abilities and then very soon after are labelled as “poor hires”, sometimes being fired within months of being hired.
 This gap in skills also poses a problem in recruiting.
 “Soft skills” deficiencies have been cited by technology employers as their primary pain point.
 In a series of 2018 reports published by the Greater Washington Region, Technology Workforce Needs Assessment and Understanding Employer Demand for Cybersecurity and Software Development Skills, key findings concluded that employers in the field of information technology (IT), cybersecurity, and software development struggle to find candidates that have both technical expertise and “soft skill” competencies that they so desperately need in their workforce.

 Even with Artificial Intelligence (AI), Virtual Reality (VR), automation and data analysis being lauded as the keys to success in the future of work, some employers stated they would rather hire a candidate that does not meet all the technical competency requirements of the job if the candidate has strong “soft skill” competencies.
 They would hire for “soft skills” and then upskill and coach on the required technical competencies.

 Other ‘technical’ based professionals are in a similar situation.
 In an article published in Pivot Magazine (CPA Canada), author Adrienne Tanner asks: “Can accountants learn ‘emotional intelligence’?”
-In her article she refers to CPA competencies such as “innovation, resiliency and agility…all of which are underpinned by emotional intelligence.”
+In her article, she refers to CPA competencies such as “innovation, resiliency and agility…all of which are underpinned by emotional intelligence.”
 The existence of the skills gap is supported by a 2018 Business Council of Canada survey of 95 private-sector employers that pointed to business school graduates typically being hired on the basis of strong technical abilities, and then very often being found to lack the “human skills” needed to establish client and workplace relationships.

 Bridging the Gap